dfelinto/blender-manual/manual/sculpt_paint/sculpting/toolbar.rst

 :doc:`/sculpt_paint/sculpting/tools/mask`
    Lets you select mesh parts to be unaffected by other brushes by painting vertex colors.

+:doc:`/sculpt_paint/sculpting/tools/line_mask`
+   Creates a mask based on a lone.

 :doc:`/sculpt_paint/sculpting/tools/box_face_set`
    Creates a face set based on box select.